crisperdue/prooftoys-site/content/4-Introduction-to-Prooftoys-proofs.md

 - proving a tautology
 - substitution; and
-- rewriting_ (finding a substitution, followed by replacement)_
+- rewriting

-When you understand how Mathtoys uses pattern matching to find and apply substitutions, and follows them with replacement using equations, you will understand at least 80% of Mathtoys inference steps.
+Once you understand use of these techniques you will understand at least 80% of Mathtoys inference steps.

 ## Replacement and rewriting